Opinion | Republican voter suppression kicks into high gear

 So Loeffler has launched her own organization in the state, committed to registering Republican voters and seeking “transparency and uniformity in our election process.”
 “We had unprecedented changes to our election laws in 2020 because of the pandemic,” Loeffler told the Atlanta Journal-Constitution.
 “And we need to take a really hard look at the impact of those changes and why it drove trust in our elections so far down.”

 Of course, it wasn’t changes to the election laws that led Republicans to believe the election was stolen from them, and in Georgia the only relevant change was a consent decree made by the state’s Republican leadership that reduced the number of legitimate absentee ballots being thrown out.
-What drove down “trust” was the relentless lies and propagandizing of Donald Trump, aided by people like Kelly Loeffler.
+What drove down “trust” was the relentless lies and propagandizing of Trump, aided by people like Loeffler.

-But her fellow Georgia Republicans saw Biden win the state and then watched as Democrats won two Senate seats there, and have now sprung into action.
+But her fellow Georgia Republicans saw Biden win the state and then watched as Democrats won two Senate seats there, and they have now sprung into action.
 Republicans in the state legislature have introduced a sweeping series of voter suppression measures, including eliminating early voting on Sundays (when Black churches often mount “Souls to the Polls” voting drives), requiring photo ID to both request and return absentee ballots, and limiting the use of drop boxes.

 Drop boxes are probably of no particular benefit to Democrats.
 But Trump somehow got it into his head that they were the locus of conspiracies of fraud, so now all Republicans have to pretend they’re a terrible threat to democracy.

 If you can explain why it’s “transparent” to allow early voting on Monday through Saturday but not “transparent” to allow it on Sunday as well, you have a future as a Republican legislator.
-But this has long been the pattern of Republican voter suppression: Take an example of fraud — vanishingly rare, or even non-existent but hypothetically possible — then use it as justification to make voting more difficult for huge swaths of the population, so long as those affected will be more likely to be minorities, young people, urban dwellers, and anyone else who might vote for Democrats.
+But this has long been the pattern of Republican voter suppression: Take an example of fraud — vanishingly rare, or even nonexistent but hypothetically possible — then use it as justification to make voting more difficult for huge swaths of the population, so long as those affected will be more likely to be minorities, young people, urban dwellers and anyone else who might vote for Democrats.

-The operating philosophy is that if we must disenfranchise 100,000 people to keep one guy from filling out the absentee ballot of his mother who died before election day, then we ought to do it.
+The operating philosophy is that if we must disenfranchise 100,000 people to keep one guy from filling out the absentee ballot of his mother who died before Election Day, then we ought to do it.
 So long as most of the disenfranchised are, you know, the kind of people we’d rather not have voting in the first place.

 Something tells me these aren’t the last conservative organizations we’ll see devoting themselves to fighting the expansion of voting rights and promoting voter suppression.
 The GOP’s policy priorities are widely unpopular, and its most well-known elected officials are the targets of revulsion and ridicule.